zerobounce/zerobounce-python-api-v2/README.md

-account | The portion of the email address before the "@" symbol. domain | The portion of the email address after the "@" symbol. did_you_mean | Suggestive Fix for an email typo. domain_age_days | Age of the email domain in days or [null]. free_email | [true/false] If the email comes from a free provider. mx_found | [true/false] Does the domain have an MX record. mx_record | The preferred MX record of the domain smtp_provider | The SMTP Provider of the email or [null] (BETA). firstname | The first name of the owner of the email when available or [null]. lastname  |The last name of the owner of the email when available or [null]. gender |The gender of the owner of the email when available or [null]. country |The country the email signed up when ip address is provided or [null]. region |The region the email signed up when ip address is provided or [null]. city |The city the email signed up when ip address is provided or [null]. zipcode |The zipcode the email signed up when ip address is provided or [null]. processed_at |The UTC time the email was validated.
+account | The portion of the email address before the "@" symbol. domain | The portion of the email address after the "@" symbol. did_you_mean | Suggestive Fix for an email typo. domain_age_days | Age of the email domain in days or [None]. free_email | [True/False] If the email comes from a free provider. mx_found | [True/False] Does the domain have an MX record. mx_record | The preferred MX record of the domain smtp_provider | The SMTP Provider of the email or [None] (BETA). firstname | The first name of the owner of the email when available or [None]. lastname  |The last name of the owner of the email when available or [None]. gender |The gender of the owner of the email when available or [None]. country |The country the email signed up when ip address is provided or [None]. region |The region the email signed up when ip address is provided or [None]. city |The city the email signed up when ip address is provided or [None]. zipcode |The zipcode the email signed up when ip address is provided or [None]. processed_at |The UTC time the email was validated.

 2. <b><i>get_credits</b></i> method